Colsai/scott_data606/README.md

 For Reports, we chose **10 topics** for LDA, as a coherence score spike appeared at that topic number.

 ### BERTopic
 In contrast, BERTopic requires little text preparation, and we skip most text cleaning and lemmatization.
-"In general... you do not need to preprocess your data... keeping the original structure of the text is especially important for transformer-based models to understand the context." (https://github.com/MaartenGr/BERTopic/issues/40)
+Since the BERT technique relies on word context.
+Grootendoorst writes, "in general... you do not need to preprocess your data... keeping the original structure of the text is especially important for transformer-based models to understand the context." (https://github.com/MaartenGr/BERTopic/issues/40)

-However, initial attempts with the BERTopic model on the work plan and reports dataset appeared to occasionally run into issues with clear topics.
-In this case, we can add a lemmatization/tokenization function through CountVectorizer to improve BERTopic from simply throwing the current corpus at the modeling.
+However, initial attempts with the BERTopic model on the work plan and reports dataset appeared to occasionally run into issues with clear topics, as it appeared small issues with the summaries were causing issues (potentially, the html tags and special characters within the reports and work plan summaries).

+Therefore, in this case, we can add a lemmatization and stopwords function through CountVectorizer to improve BERTopic from simply throwing the current corpus at the modeling.

 ```
 #Lemmatizer for cleaning text